Thomas Bladen Capel: Latter years

-Capel commanded the Royal Yachts Royal George and Apollo between 15 December 1821 and 27 May 1827, earning greater promotion and favours from his new patrons.
-Despite the slower promotion rate in peacetime, he became a rear-admiral of the blue squadron on 27 May 1825 and rear-admiral of the red squadron on 22 July 1830 and was knighted soon afterwards and awarded the KCB in February 1832.
+Capel commanded the royal yachts Royal George and Apollo between 15 December 1821 and 27 May 1827, earning greater promotion and favours from his new patrons.
+Despite the slower promotion rate in peacetime, he became Rear-Admiral of the Blue squadron on 27 May 1825 and rear-admiral of the red squadron on 22 July 1830 and was knighted soon afterwards and awarded the KCB in February 1832.
 In May 1834, Sir Thomas Capel served as commander in chief of the Far East squadron until July 1837 aboard the fourth-rate frigate HMS Winchester.
 He was promoted to vice-admiral on 10 January 1837.

 In 1847, a full admiral, an aged Capel sat on the board that decided to issue the Naval General Service Medal for Naval service between 1793 and 1840, and which contained a Trafalgar clasp that Capel himself wore.
-He became Commander-in-Chief, Portsmouth in 1848 and made a Knight Grand Cross of the Order of the Bath in April 1852.
+He became Commander-in-Chief, Portsmouth, in 1848 and made a Knight Grand Cross of the Order of the Bath in April 1852.

-Thomas Bladen Capel died at his home in Rutland Gate, London on 4 March 1853.
+Thomas Bladen Capel died at his home in Rutland Gate, London, on 4 March 1853.
 He was buried in Kensal Green cemetery in a family plot, later joined by his wife Dame Harriet Capel.
 Their gravestone can still be seen and is largely still legible.

 Family

 In 1816 he married Harriet Catherine Smyth; they had no children, but Capel became a slaveowner as a result of this marriage.
 In her diary, Lady Adela Caroline Harriett Capel, Admiral Bladen Capel's great niece, and refers to times spent with Bladen Capel and his wife at Little Cassiobury.
 She lived at Cassiobury House and they lived in Little Cassiobury.
-Designed by Elizabeth, Lady Wilbraham in the late 17th century it was built as the Cassiobury Estate's dower house, which still exists in Hempstead Road, Watford.
+Designed by Elizabeth, Lady Wilbraham, in the late 17th century it was built as the Cassiobury Estate's dower house, which still exists in Hempstead Road, Watford.